AyaMtbr/tripprep/README.md

 A dashboard of consolidated data about the desired destination.
 It displays local weather, currency, news and a hotel list of the searched destination.

 Powered by the following APIs:
-- Geocoding
+- Geocoding API
-- OpenWeatherMap
+- OpenWeatherMap API
-- REST Countries
+- REST Countries API
 - Hotels API
 - News API